Artist

 Donna James

-Donna James was born in Kingston, Jamaica in 1960.
-She holds a Bachelor of Fine Arts degree from the Nova Scotia College of Art and Design and undertook graduate studies in Architecture at the University of Calgary.
+James was born in Kingston, Jamaica in 1960 and raised in Nova Scotia, Canada from the age of three.
+She attended the Nova Scotia College of Art and Design (BFA 1984) and undertook graduate studies in Architecture at the University of Calgary.

 Artist Code: 175